Shahin Najafi: Movie

 Till Schauder released a documentary called When God Sleeps based on the life of Najafi, with the production of Sara Nodjoumi.
 The Hollywood Reporter puts it in a report on the film between the 23 films at the Tribeca Film Festival.

-The film is made in 88 minutes in German, Persian and English, and is in the midst of a 2015 terrorist attack.
+The film is made in 88 minutes in German, Persian, and English, and is amid a 2015 terrorist attack.
 The film is about the details of Shahin's life and, in general, the fatwa of apostasy and life under the shadow of this fatwa.